All Products

 pathType: ImplementationSpecific

 • host: the domain name that is used to enable external access to the backend Service.
-In this example, test.example.com is used.
+In this example, test.example.com is specified.

-• path: the URL paths that are used to match requests.
+• path: the URL path that is used to match requests.
 The requests received by the Ingress are matched against the Ingress rules and forwarded to the corresponding Service.
 Then, the Service routes the requests to the backend pods.

 • backend: the name and port of the Service to which the requests that match the path parameter are forwarded.